segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

 > info ""
 > Analytics.js 2.0 is available as an [open-source project](https://github.com/segmentio/analytics-next/){:target="_blank"}.
-> <br><br> All sources created on April 5, 2022 and after default to use Analytics.js 2.0.
+> <br><br> All sources created on April 5, 2022 and after, default to use Analytics.js 2.0.

 ## Benefits of Analytics.js 2.0